 The therapy offers numerous benefits, including improved oxygenation, reduced need for mechanical ventilation, and enhanced overall patient outcomes.
 It is particularly beneficial for newborns with hypoxic respiratory failure, significantly reducing the risk of developing chronic lung disease.

-How Nitric Oxide Therapy is Administered
+How Nitric Oxide's Therapy is Administered

 The Future of Nitric Oxide Therapy